LeoThalman/Oodle/README.md

 ## Blackwood Incorporated

 Blackwood if a fictitious company created for CS46X, the Capstone Class at Western Oregon University.
+Our company song is Crazy Train, by Ozzy Osbourne.

 ### Who Are We?